 Reducing the Negative Health Effects of Air Pollution

-The most common causes of environmental air pollution include power plants, manufacturing facilities, fuel burning heaters, and automobiles.
+The most common causes of environmental air pollution include power plants, manufacturing facilities, fuel-burning heaters, automobiles, and wildfires.
 Despite increasing government regulations to reduce emissions and modern, cleaner combustion devices, air quality in many areas continues to be poor.
-This isn’t limited to just major cities either, the World Health Organization (WHO) estimates that 92% of the world’s population lives in areas with poor air quality.
+This isn’t limited to just major cities either, the World Health Organization (WHO) estimates that 92 percent of the world’s population lives in areas with poor air quality.

 Beijing – After a storm (left) and with visible air pollution (right)

-Among the potential negative effects of PM2.5, it is known that exposure to these particles can result in epigenetic alterations to DNA that could damage health.
-Animal models have already shown that the administration of B vitamins (and other methyl rich nutrients) can reduce the negative effects of environmental stressors on DNA.
+Turning to your diet may be one answer.
+Animal models have already shown that the administration of B vitamins (and other methyl-rich nutrients) can help reduce the negative effects of environmental stressors on DNA.

 A study published in PNAS used B vitamins to determine if the results previously observed in animals was relevant in humans.
 During treatment individuals were given 2.5 mg/day folic acid, 50 mg/day vitamin B6, and 1 mg/day vitamin B12.
-The individuals were exposed to PM2.5 to determine if epigenetic alterations were attenuated by B vitamin supplementation.
+The individuals were exposed to PM2.5 to determine if epigenetic alterations were mitigated by B vitamin supplementation.